telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 overriding the `isAuthEnabled()` method from the base class.
 You may wish to calculate this value based on environment/system property variables if you want authentication to be configurable as on/off in your application.

+**NB** If you don't derive from `AbstractApplication` and instead extend the JAX-RS `Application` class directly then you won't get many of the features described here as those rely on the `AbstractApplication` registering various JAX-RS filters, resources, exception handlers etc.

 ## Creating an entrypoint

 To create a runnable entrypoint for our application we can extend `AbstractAppEntrypoint` to construct our `Server`